-- · Focusing on collection of principal balances only; - · Scaled back our investment in and support for non-core brands; - · Focused marketing and brand development activities on significantly growing Lowell and owned brands; - Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - Developed Lowell Farm Services to add revenue, cash flow generation and potential flower sourcing through processing third party flower; - In 2022 and 2023 we reduced headcount and significantly decreased our seasonal workforce as we focus on necessary infrastructure to support our current operations; - In 2023, re-negotiating leases on facility space, including leasing more economically feasible facilities in Los Angeles and selling and leasing back our processing facility; and - · In January 2024, exited our cultivation facility to take advantage of profitably sourcing flower from multiple third party sources.
+- · Focusing on collection of principal balances only; - Scaled back our investment in and support for non-core brands; - Focused marketing and brand development activities on significantly growing Lowell and owned brands; - · Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - Developed Lowell Farm Services to add revenue, cash flow generation and potential flower sourcing through processing third party flower; - · We reduced headcount and eliminated our seasonal workforce as we focus on necessary infrastructure to support our current operations; - In 2023, re-negotiating leases on facility space, including leasing more economically feasible facilities in Los Angeles and selling and leasing back our processing facility; and - · In January 2024, exited our cultivation facility to take advantage of profitably sourcing flower from multiple third party sources.
 Refer to 'Recent Developments.'